 Object Management Group® (OMG®) is an international, open membership,

-and government agencies.
+agencies.
 OMG Task Forces develop enterprise integration

 standards for a wide range of technologies and an even wider range of